 Studies in mice

 Mouse model of maternal obesity.
 All mice studies were done using wild type FVB/N mice.
 Mice were kept under a 12-hour light/dark cycle, between 18-23 degrees Celsius with 40-60% humidity, in stress-free/bacteria free conditions.
 Mice were caged in groups of three to five whenever possible.
 Food and water were given ad libitum.
 Body weights were collected weekly.
-To induce maternal obesity, high fat diet (Teklad Cat#TD.06415) or its control, a regular diet (RD, was given to virgin female FVB/NJ mice from the age of six-weeks old and throughout the entire study.
+To induce maternal obesity, high fat diet (Teklad Cat#TD.06415) or its control, a regular diet (RD, PicoLab® Laboratory Rodent Diet Cat # 5L0D) was given to virgin female FVB/NJ mice from the age of six-weeks old and throughout the entire study.
+Composition of diets is presented in Table S1.
 After eight weeks of dietary intervention, RD- and HFD-fed female mice were bred to an age-matched RD-fed male.
 Pregnant mothers were left undisturbed and were then housed individually in a birthing cage five to seven days prior to expected delivery.
+The number of females suffering from perinatal loss and the total number of pups born dead or alive were recorded.
+Perinatal death was defined as stillbirth or death during the first 24 hours.
+Litters with high percentage of stillbirth were excluded from the study.
+Newborn and adult mice with signs of distress, lethargy, unusual behavior, and weight loss >20% were also excluded from the study.
 Live pups were weighed at birth.
 Pups were weaned at three-weeks of age, and were given only a RD, thereafter.
+At weaning, one male and one female offspring from each mother were randomly selected for the study.

 Sitagliptin treatments.
 Sitagliptin (ApexBio Tech LLC, Cat No. A4036) or Vehicle (DMSO) was administered either acutely using an intraperitoneal injection (3 mg/kg) or chronically in the drinking water (0.3 mg/mL) – which results in a dose of 30-45 mg/kg/day.